AN EMPLOYEE'S RIGHT TO REPRESENTATION

 The employer should document its efforts to comply with the employee's right to request representation during such a meeting.

 In 2002, the U.S. Supreme Court declined review of the appeals court's decision, meaning that it found no compelling reason to disagree with it.
 Fortunately, the NLRB reconsidered its Epilepsy Foundation holding in the case of IBM Corporation, 341 NLRB No. 148 (June 9, 2004), ruling that its prior holding in E. I. DuPont & Co., 289 NLRB 627 (1988), to the effect that the Weingarten rule does not apply in a non-union setting, was the proper interpretation of the NLRA.
 Thus, employers have received a bit of breathing room on this issue, even though the NLRB declined in 2007 to apply the IBM rule retroactively in cases arising before the IBM decision was issued (see Wal-Mart Stores, Inc., 351 N.L.R.B.
 130 (2007)).
-However, employers in Texas may still wish to consult an employment law attorney of their choice on this important legal issue to ensure that their disciplinary processes comply with various state and federal laws.
+However, given the new members of the NLRB in 2021, employers would be well-advised to consult an employment law attorney of their choice on this important legal issue to ensure that their disciplinary processes comply with various state and federal laws.

 Return to Businesses & Employers